Start with the video first to get a better grasp of the topic!

 Flag Icons

-The flag section enlists all the flags that are configured on a Form.
-The flags are shown on the right side of the last row of the card layout where you can show up to four flags.
-To show a flag on a card, drag the flag from the left panel to the Flag section in the last row below the card where it will preview the position of the flag on the card.
+The Flag section lists all flags configured on a form.
+Flags appear on the right side of the last row of the card, up to four.
+To display a flag, drag it from the left panel to the Flag section below the card preview.

-A mix of action items and flags (maximum up to 3) can also be shown on the top of the card layout
+Flags stay in the position set in the preview.
+A mix of action items and flags, up to three, can also appear at the top of the card.

 • Block